 Drum & Rhythm Classes

-Rhythm doesn't belong to anyone
+Rhythm doesn't belong to anyone, and everybody can do it.

 Forty years of drumming has taught me that underneath every tradition I've trained in — Indian, African, or Afro-Cuban — there's a layer the lineages don't quite name.
 A grammar.
 The human capacities for rhythm, listening, and entrainment that show up wherever people drum together.
 The grammar itself is already yours.

+Rhythm is in our nature.
+That's how we're built.
 That's what I teach.
 Across every class — kids, beginners, individual students, a circle finding a beat together — the approach is the same.

 It goes with the person, not the curriculum